LorenzoFRR/Personal-Budget-Dashboard/README.md

 - Pending Income (e.g., You pay for your friend’s dinner but expect to be paid back eventually)
 - Pending Outflow (e.g., You need to buy a Christmas gift even though it's August)
 - Accrued Invoice (e.g., You buy a shirt in installments using your credit card) - Optional
-- Verify (e.g., You have an entry but don’t remember its origin, so you need to verify it eventually)
+- Verify (e.g., You have an entry but don’t remember its origin, so you need to verify it)

 For each of these options in the ‘Status’ column, you can manually assign the corresponding option followed by ‘- Done’ once it’s resolved.
-For the ‘Pending Income’ option, once the person pays you back, you can create a new line on the corresponding date with the same features but mark it as ‘Pending Income - Done’ OR simply delete the entry as it does not impact your expenses behavior.
-If you have a shared expense but are still waiting for reimbursement, you can choose ‘Shared’ in the last column and add the corresponding value in a new line on the corresponding date once you have received the money.
+For the ‘Pending Income’ option, once the person pays you back, for instance, you can create a new line on the corresponding date with the same features but mark it as ‘Pending Income - Done’ OR simply delete the entry as it does not impact your personal expenses behavior.

+To be able to view expenses classified as 'Others' in the 'Cashflow Overview Selected Month' table, it is necessary to fill in the corresponding entry in the column of the same name: 'Others'

+If you have a shared expense but are still waiting for reimbursement, you still can selected 'Others' in the last column and add the corresponding value in a new line on the corresponding date once you have received the money.

 The apparent balance value needs to be provided manually in the final rows of the ‘Table View’ tab for every entry update.
-Be careful to keep the balance entry date updated!
+Be sure to keep the balance entry date updated!

 In the investment performance section of the dashboard, you can see the investment contribution target and target deadline inputs.
 These inputs are provided directly inside the Python code in the [app.py](http://app.py/) file, in the ‘DEFINING INVESTMENT GOALS’ section of the code.